MicrosoftDocs/azure-stack-docs/AKS-Hybrid/backup-workload-cluster-replacement.md

 Complete these prerequisites before you begin your Velero deployment:

 - [Install the Azure CLI](/cli/azure/install-azure-cli).
-- [Install Chocolatey](https://chocolatey.org/install), which you'll' use to install the [Velero client](https://community.chocolatey.org/packages/velero), including the Velero CLI, on a Windows machine.
+- [Install Chocolatey](https://chocolatey.org/install).
+You can use `Chocolatey` to install the [Velero client](https://community.chocolatey.org/packages/velero), which includes the Velero CLI, on a Windows machine.

 ## Install Velero with Azure Blob storage